 * Monthly HOA dues payments - A rate hike, approved by the Board in October 2018, became effective on Jan.
 1, 2019.

 2. To pay Online through your bank, enter your four digit unit/house number into the account field and the amount of your payment.
-By entering the following mailing information your bank will issue a check to our HOA.
-Third Cherry Creek Townhouse Corp., c/o Bank of Colorado, P.O.
-Box 418, Gretna, NE 68028.
-This mailing address is our HOA’s dedicated lockbox.
+The Payee is : Third Cherry Creek Townhouse Corp.
+By entering the following mailing information your bank will issue a check to our HOA:

-3. Personal checks, cashier’s checks, and money orders must also be sent to the above P.O. address.
-However, they must be accompanied with encoded coupons unique to your four digit unit/house number.
-If you wish to pay with checks and do not have a coupon book, please call Marvin Becker, our Treasurer, at 303-549-8120 and he will be happy help.
+3. Personal checks, cashier’s checks, and money orders must also be sent to the above address.
+However, they must be accompanied with your coupon, or your four digit unit/house number.
 Payments are not accepted at the Club House and cannot be given to Board members.

 (In parentheses at the right is the year which the current seat term expires)

-Three Board members were elected during the Annual Owners Meeting on April 21, 2018.
-Officers were selected by the Board during its annual reorganization session following the meeting.
-The 2019 Annual Owners Meeting is scheduled for Saturday, April 13, in the club house.
-Owners will be notified by mail.
+Three Board members were elected at the Annual Owners Meeting during the Fall of 2022.
+Officers were selected by the Board during its annual reorganization session following the session.

 All meetings are scheduled for 6:30 p.m. in the lower level of the club house and are open to all Owners.
 A homeowner’s forum will be at the start of each meeting.
 There may be time limits for Owners’ questions and comments due to the length of the business agenda slated for the meeting.
 If you are a tenant with a concern, please contact Jim Robson at Realty One Property Management, the property manager.

 Meetings are typically held on the fourth Tuesday of each month, unless noted.
-Board meetings begin at 6:30 p.m. in the lower level of the club house (entrance across from the swimming pool)..
-Here are tentative meeting dates:
+Board meetings begin at 6:30 p.m. at the lower level of the clubhouse.

 Any notice of a special meeting will be posted here in advance of the session.